Aakif-Kohari/Aakif-Kohari/README.md

 I have learned C language and am currently learning C++, Javascript and Python.
 Besides my usual Studies.

-Though I don't know that much I am willing to help with the knowledge I have.
+Though I don't know that much, I am willing to help with the knowledge I have.

+I am new to this so I may make mistakes as I don't know much about git, github and licensing.
+If I make any Mistakes, I am sorry in advance and please guide me to not make such mistakes again.

+**_THANK YOU_**

 You can Contact Me At: